• Modified: Feb 8, 2025 • Read in: 8 mins

 They too slowly lose interest in you and stop trying to connect with you as frequently.

 Then you stop thinking about them.
+Other people and things replace their space in your life.

 Thus, you irreversibly move away from the toxic relationship without making the cut too obvious.

-2. Abruptly end the unhealthy friendship.
+2. Just end the unhealthy friendship.

-- Avoid arguments, and focus on ‘I’ statements.
+- Avoid arguments.
+Focus on ‘I’ statements.

-This may be the best way to break off from a long-time friend who has been toxic for a while.
+Having a breakup/closure discussion is a responsible way to break off from a long-time friend who has been toxic for a while.

+a.
 Preparation

 - Write down a thank-you card or letter for their friendship.